knewter/skynet/README.md

 Celluloid/DCell with properties such that it's hard to kill all the services short of shutting down every machine in the network.

+*NOTE: The goal is not yet functioning*
+What's working is a basic service listing that, when clicked, executes the service on the node it's been clicked that it's running under.

 ## Usage

 - start the cluster on the machine that will act as the hub.